KHeidolph/hello-world/README.md

 # hello-world
-First test of GitHub and a repository.
+First test of GitHub and a repository now with a change.

 Hello,